aiogram/aiogram/docs/dispatcher/filters/magic_data.rst

 MagicData
 ====

-.. autoclass:: aiogram.dispatcher.filters.magic_data.MagicData
+.. autoclass:: aiogram.filters.magic_data.MagicData
     :members:
     :member-order: bysource
     :undoc-members: False

 Can be imported:

-- :code:`from aiogram.dispatcher.filters.magic_data import MagicData`
-- :code:`from aiogram.dispatcher.filters import MagicData`
+- :code:`from aiogram.filters.magic_data import MagicData`
 - :code:`from aiogram.filters import MagicData`

 Or used from filters factory by passing corresponding arguments to handler registration line